zinebmalty88-cmyk/Delivery-Reliabilty-Profitability-Risk-Analysis/README.md

 	•	Standardized categorical fields using TRIM() and UPPER() to ensure formatting consistency
 	•	Verified that date and numeric fields were correctly formatted using the schema
 	•	Reviewed shipping duration fields (real vs scheduled) to ensure logical values
-	•	Verified that there are no duplicate records in the dataset
+	•	Verified that there are no duplicate records in the dataset,Several records were identified with the same order_id,upon investigation, these records represent multiple items within a single order rather than duplicate errors.

 → The final dataset is clean, structured, and ready for analysis.
 → SQL queries used for data cleaning and analysis are available in the /sql folder.